Back to rpg

 Blind Fighting

-Each success level obtained reduces the handicap of fighting blind or against invisible creatures.
-Negative handicaps are ignored.
+A success reduces the handicap of fighting blind or against invisible creatures by half.
 Make a check each round, this does not count as an action.

 Brawling

-It is defind in the combat section Unarmed Combat
+It is defined in the combat section Unarmed Combat

 Combat Melee or Ranged